 Different cryptocurrencies use different exchange methods.
 Some are like cash, while others are like online accounts.
 Many cryptocurrencies use exchanges to transfer coins between users.

-These exchanges act like e-wallets, which have become popular to manage money online in recent years.
-The idea is that you can add money to your account with a debit or credit card or sometimes directly from your bank account and then make purchases with merchants who accept that particular e-wallet as payment.
+These exchanges act like e-wallets, which have become popular for managing money online in recent years.
+The idea is that you can add money to your account with a debit or credit card, or sometimes directly from your bank account, and then make purchases with merchants who accept that particular e-wallet as payment.